- Twitter: @TaraCampbellCom

 By Kirsty Logan

-This debut novel creates a dazzling (if damp) future with ethereal inhabitants.
+This debut creates a dazzling (if damp) future with ethereal inhabitants.

 By Jennifer Teege and Nikola Sellmair

-A woman struggles to reconcile fond memories of her grandmother with that grandmother's love of a mass murderer.
+The author struggles to reconcile fond memories of her grandma with that woman's love of a mass murderer.

 By Pasi Ilmari Jääskeläinen; translated by Lola M. Rogers

-Come visit Rabbit Back, a twee little town with a whimsical name and deep, dark secrets.
+Come visit a twee little town with a whimsical name and deep, dark secrets.

 By Thomas King

 Heavy themes are handled lightly in this playful, wonderfully readable tale by a gifted indigenous author.